ExpressionEngine/ExpressionEngine-User-Guide/docs/member/registration.md

     <label for="work_title">Work title</label>
     <input type="text" id="work_title" name="m_field_id_1" size="40" value="{if m_field_id_1}{m_field_id_1}{/if}" />

-And easier way to display the field's input is to use special tag:
+And easier way to display the field's input is to use the special tag:

     <label for="work_title">Work title</label>
     {field:work_title}

-Custom fields can also be output inside the ``{custom_fields}`` varialble tag pair.
+Custom fields can also be output inside the ``{custom_fields}`` variable tag pair.

         {custom_fields}
             <p>